kylenessen/monarch_trailcam_classifier/AI/cell_resolution.md

 ---

-# Implementation Plan (Dynamic Grid Resolution)
+# Implementation Plan (Dynamic Grid Resolution) - Final

-This plan outlines the steps to allow users to define the grid resolution (rows and columns) for a new deployment.
+This plan outlines the steps taken to allow users to define the grid resolution (rows and columns) for a new deployment, using a fixed 16:9 aspect ratio for calculations.
 It assumes that existing `configurations.json` files will be manually updated or handled separately to conform to the new structure if needed.

 **New `configurations.json` Structure:**